 "How Do You Hug a Porcupine" ("Como Abrazas a un Puercoespin?”) by/por- Laurie Isop is the inspiration for students to c

-Create a house for the lovable character Corduroy after experiencing Don Freeman’s book, Corduroy.
+Create a unique pocket for the adorable character Corduroy from Don Freeman’s picture book A Pocket for Corduroy.

 Students hold hands with friends, dance in and out, and get all tangled up into a big knot!
 Then draw colorful swirls an